 Gary Sammons, a former professor at Faith, entered the Lord's presence on August 20.
 Read More

 Mark Davis, the director of admissions, has been appointed to be vice president of enrollment and student life.
 Read More

-Faith welcomes Leanna Acree, Karis Cole, and Bri Harrier to the staff.
+Faith welcomes Leanna Acree, Karis Cole, Bri Harrier, and Nick Payne to the staff.
 Read More